 Important Takeaway: The Recession Can Happen at Any Time

-As I’ve already alluded to, markets do not follow a set clock when they fall in value.
-Furthermore, in many cases corrections happen for reasons we only understand until well after the damage has been done, which is all the more reason to be prepared.
+As I’ve already alluded to, markets do not follow a set clock and simply decide to crash based on a certain amount of positive fiscal quarters.
+Furthermore, when market corrections do happen, we tend to only understand the reasons behind them well after the damage has been done, which is all the more reason to be prepared.